 I have had several school class tours come to the bakery, I have spoken at Rotary about the bakery, I spoke at the high school, the New Hampton Sorority paid a visit and took a tour.

-Although, I have to give credit where credit is due....YOU!
+I do have to give credit where credit is due....YOU!
 Yes.
 YOU did all of this!
 You buy the product, you tell your friends, you request my items at your stores....without you NONE of this would be possible!
 My windowsill is full of cards I have received in the mail thanking me for having this bakery.
 I have received tons of Facebook messages and emails with the same sentiments.
 I want you to know, I keep each and every one of those and I re read them when the going gets tough and believe me, it gets tough as I learn how to grow this business!
 So thank you for all you do to support the bakery!
 It never goes un-noticed!

 I am so excited to see what is next for New Beginnings Gluten Free Bakery!
 Thank you for reading my very long story.
-I hope in someway it has helped or encouraged you!
+I hope in someway it has helped or encouraged and helped you!